ohza/FlowerRec/README.md

-# FlowerRec
-Android application for Flower recognition
+# Android application for Flower recognition

-A native android app for recognising flowers.
+A native android app for recognizing flowers.
 Training is done offline and uses the dataset of Nilsback and Zisserman. http://www.robots.ox.ac.uk/~vgg/data/flowers/17/index.html

-As a clissifier, it uses the bag of visual words implementation of Shackenberg https://github.com/shackenberg/Minimal-Bag-of-Visual-Words-Image-Classifier and trains a support vector machine.
+As a classifier, it uses the bag of visual words implementation of Shackenberg https://github.com/shackenberg/Minimal-Bag-of-Visual-Words-Image-Classifier and trains a support vector machine.